Pro-YY/pro-yy.github.io/source/_posts/2015-09-10-class-inheritance-from-es5-to-es6.markdown

 ## Prototype-Based Inheritance in ES5
 In fact, javascript object is prototype-based, there isn't *class* at all, everything in javascript is object.
 There's only *Object Extension* (extends an exists object to a new object), rather than *Class Inheritance* (create new subclass that inherits the parent class).
+To implement Inheritance is to build/extend the appropriate prototype chain.
 The prototype-based inheritance is more flexible, and it's easy to emulate traditional textbook or java-like class or inheritance.

 {% codeblock lang:javascript phone-es5.js %}
 var EventEmitter = require('events').EventEmitter;